DarboeDev/meme-generator-react/README.md

 Features
-Real-time meme image fetching from the Imgflip API.
+*Real-time meme image fetching from the Imgflip API.
-Form for adding custom top and bottom text to the meme.
+*Form for adding custom top and bottom text to the meme.
-Random meme image selection for generating memes.
+*Random meme image selection for generating memes.
-Responsive design for various devices.
+*Responsive design for various devices.

-Technologies Used
+#Technologies Used
-React
+-React
-HTML
+-HTML
-CSS
+-CSS
-JavaScript
+-JavaScript
-Imgflip API
+-Imgflip API